 Hello, and welcome to my website!
 My name is Adam Feigh (pronounced “Fi”) and this is my place to chronicle the events that happen in my life so that friends, family, or strangers can share in my experiences with me.
 While I will primarily keep the topics related to my triathlon/exercise related endeavors, I will likely share any other important events that I deem noteworthy.
 My wife Rebekah also makes the occasional post in an effort to keep everyone abreast of our travels!
 While we’ll update as we find time, we hope this becomes an outlet for us as well as a source of enjoyment for any readers.

 As you’ve probably figured out by now, I do triathlons.
-Like, a lot.
+A lot.
 As of June of 2016 I even qualified to start racing them Professionally.
 Does that mean I make money doing it, a little bit.
-But I won’t be quitting my day job of Travel Nursing anytime soon.
+But it’s not quite paying the bills yet.
 I may not be a World Champion at this point, but with each day I continue to improve and hope to be able to compete with the best!
-Every day is a battle packed with taking the steps to improve in all things swim, bike, run, while still working as an Operating Room Travel Nurse full time and spending time with my wife Rebekah, our daughter Charleigh, and our dogs Riley and Hercules.
+Every day is a battle packed with taking the steps to improve in all things swim, bike, run, while still working as an Operating Room Nurse and spending time with my wife Rebekah, our daughter Charleigh, and our dogs Riley and Hercules.

 A talk with friend Jesse Harmon on his podcast My Marathon here.